My Pregnancy Journey: Trying To Conceive our First Baby

 On May 1st, after returning home from vacation, complete with no tracking, testing, or thinking about pregnancy, I took a pregnancy test.
 And there it was, staring me right in the face…I’m PREGNANT!

-I’ll say this now…everyone told me that the minute I stopped stressing out and relaxed a little, it would happen.
+I’ll say this now.
+Everyone told me. when I stopped stressing out and relaxed a little, it would happen.
 I consistently dismissed that notion, despite all of the research I’ve done on stress and anxiety.
 Life is magnificently ironic like that sometimes.

 Does this work all the time?
 Heck no. I was lucky enough not to have any medical issues hindering us; likewise for my husband, Matt.
 I know how long those six months felt to me, and I know that there are many, many women out there who have struggled much, much longer than that.
 I know this probably doesn’t mean much right now, but my heart goes out to all the women who are experiencing or have experienced infertility.

-Matt and I feel truly blessed, gracious, and honored to have the opportunity to be parents to pistachio.
-We are so excited for what the future holds, and I’m so happy I get to share this wild ride with you all!
+Matt and I feel truly blessed, gracious, and honored to have the opportunity to be parents to Pistachio.
+We are so excited about what the future holds, and I’m so happy I get to share this wild ride with you all!

 – Xtina